 But, are we sometimes over zealous during this first meeting?

-We asked Gregg Flowers, a Florida-based dog trainer about the best and most effective way to greet a new dog in their own home.
+We asked Gregg Flowers, a Florida-based dog trainer about the best and most effective way to meet a new dog for the first time in their own home.

 Many people, especially children, get bitten every day and “the greeting” is possibly the most likely circumstance for an “iffy” dog to snap.

 It’s important for us dog lovers and house sitters not to allow our zeal to make a new friend get us into trouble because we rushed the encounter.
 So, be patient and take it slowly.

 A good rule of thumb when greeting an unfamiliar dog is – no talking, no touching and no eye contact.

 Never rush at a dog with a lot of chatter and frenetic energy upon greeting it.
 When you meet a dog for the first time, body language is everything – so is your calm energy.

 When dealing with dogs, set aside your attachment to human language and customs.
 This is HIS language and if you want to make his acquaintance in a favorable way that appeals to him, these tips can really help.